nicolenocera/cybersecurity-portfolio/Projects/PortSwigger-Web-Security/OWASP-Top-10.md

 **Example:** A user changes a URL and is able to see another user's account.

-**How to prevent:** Check user permissions on the server, give users only the access they need, and don't trust user input.
+**How to prevent:** Check user permissions on the server, give users only the access they need, don't trust user input.

 ---